vtt-info/STC3100-Pycom/README.md

 Tested on a Lopy4 OEM on a custom board.

-Here you can find the [datasheet](https://www.st.com/en/power-management/stc3100.html)
+Here you can find the [datasheet](https://www.st.com/en/power-management/stc3100.html) Inspired by STM Generic Driver that can be found [here](https://github.com/st-sw/STC3100_GenericDriver)

 This lib is provided "as is" without garanty of any kind.
 Feel free to report any problemes along side with potential fix and I might give it a look.